ArielSemel/Maze-Java-Project/README.md

 ## This project is a maze-solving application developed in Java.
 It provides a visual interface for generating mazes and solving them using various algorithms.
 Users can select different algorithms and visualize the maze-solving process in real-time.

+## Getting Started

+### Prerequisites
+- Java Development Kit (JDK) 8 or higher
+- IDE such as IntelliJ IDEA or Eclipse (optional, but recommended)

+### Installation
+- **Clone the Repository**: git clone https://github.com/ArielSemel/Maze-Java-Project.git
+- **Compile and Run**: javac -d bin src/**/*.java ---> java -cp bin Main (Alternatively, you can use an IDE like IntelliJ IDEA or Eclipse to open the project and run it directly from the Main class)

 ## Features

 - **Maze Generation**: Generates a maze with random obstacles and a specified size.